-The Division Director will review all the evaluation results and will make recommendations regarding individuals and teams which will then be submitted for proposal to the Team Selection Committee.
+The Division Director will review all the evaluation results and along with the U10 coaches, will make recommendations regarding individuals and teams which will then be submitted for proposal to the Team Selection Committee.
 The TSC will review all teams at the U10 Team Selection Committee Meeting to ensure that fairness and equity has been achieved to the highest possible standards.

 At the U10 level, developing the whole player will be considered along with one friend request in team formation.
+Note that friend requests are not guaranteed but accommodated wherever possible.
+This especially applies to Step 3 friend requests where team parity will preside over friend requests.